-First, you can specify both adapters and also --times=2 (or the short version -n 2).
+First, you can specify the adapters and also --times=2 (or the short version -n-2).
 For example:

 '''

-cutadapt -g ^TTAAGGCC -a TACGGACT -n 2 -o output.fastq input.fastq
+cutadapt -g ^TTAAGGCC -g ^AAGCTTA -a TACGGACT -n 2 -o output.fastq input.fastq

 '''

 This instructs cutadapt to run two rounds of adapter finding and removal.
 That means that, after the first round and only when an adapter was actually found, another round is performed.
-In both rounds, all given adapters (two in this case) are searched and removed.
+In both rounds, all given adapters are searched and removed.
 The problem is that it could happen that one adapter is found twice (so the 3' adapter, for example, could be removed twice).